dwessendorf/danielwessendorf.com/content/blog/2025-03-16-confluent-self-service-with-backstage-part-1/index.md

 CONFLUENT_CLOUD_API_SECRET=your_confluent_api_secret
 ```

-You can also set these as environment variables directly:
+Alternatively, you can set these as environment variables directly:

 ```bash
 export CONFLUENT_CLOUD_API_KEY=your_confluent_api_key